brianscottrussell/GameOfLife/README.md

 # Game of Life
+Solution for the Game of Life Kata: http://codingdojo.org/cgi-bin/index.pl?KataGameOfLife

 The following instructions assume that Java 8 and Maven 3.3+ is available from the command line.

 ##Running Test Cases